Frequently asked questions for Practising Certificate renewal

 If you’re using social work skills and knowledge in your role to support people’s well-being as outlined in the General Scope of Practice, you’re probably practising social work – even if your job title isn’t “social worker.”

-Remember to always include your full name and registration number when making an enquiry.
+Our preference is to receive an email explaining your query in detail.
+Please remember to always include your full name and registration number when making an enquiry.
 This will help us handle the volume of enquiries more efficiently.